 Like other young couples, my husband and I have many dreams for our little family.
 We dream of buying that dream house and saving for our daughter’s education.
 We hope to set up a business of our own, travel more often, build a stable reserve fund, and eventually save for retirement.

 While dreaming of these #familygoals seems exciting, working towards them is a different story.
 When you’ve got bills to pay and a child to raise, building that extra fund for the dream home is never easy.

 I’ve learned from different financial sources that in order to save, we need to cut down expenses and/or increase the income.
 With a constant set of household expenses including housing cost, electricity, water, food, transpo and baby care, cutting down on expenses is quite tough for new parents like us.
 While we consciously practice some money-saving tips, there is just so little that we can do to cut back on the monthly expenditures of our family.

 A more workable solution for new parents is to grow our income.
-While both my husband and I are working full-time, our combined salary is still not enough to build extra funds for our other family goals.
+While both my husband and I are working, our combined salary is still not enough to build extra funds for our other family goals.
 Thus, we look for ways to increase our income.

 While money doesn’t grow from trees, they can be harvested from elsewhere.
-Here are some income-boosting ideas that young families like ours can try:
+Here are some income-boosting ideas that young families can try:

 Invest in stocks